 Admission for Hersheypark in the Dark

-Regular one-day admission for Hersheypark In The Dark is $36.
-Seniors Kids ages 3-8 can get in for $25, and children 2 and under are free.
+Regular one-day admission for Hersheypark In The Dark is $38.
+Seniors (ages 55+) and Kids ages 3-8 can get in for $28, and children 2 and under are free.
 If you come on Saturday or Sunday night, you can preview the park the night before after 7:30 p.m. with your ticket and then come back the next day, too!
 It makes for a fantastic weekend getaway.
-You can also purchase combo tickets with Dutch Wonderland and with Christmas Candylane on Hersheypark’s website.
+Purchase tickets for Hersheypark in the Dark on Hersheypark’s website!

 Many rides have special Halloween decorations for the season.
 There is nothing super frightful for little kids.
 Something exclusive to Hersheypark in the Dark is riding Laff Trakk with the lights off from open to close and dark rides on three roller coasters, Wildcat, Comet, and Lightning Racer during the last hour of every night.

-While I appreciate that my children are not overloaded with candy, it’s Hershey.
+While I appreciated that my children were not overloaded with candy, it’s also Hershey.
 There’s a chocolate factory next door.
 I feel like if you’re going to encourage children to dress up in costume, then perhaps the candy should be a little more free flowing.

 Characters at Hersheypark in the Dark

 Meet the Hershey’s candy dressed in costume like a Hershey Kiss and a Reese’s Peanut Butter Cup on Founder’s Way during the duration of the party.
-My kids love a good character photo!
+My kids love a good character photo and were excited to take pics!
+I thought Hershey Kiss looked adorable in her mask.

 Screaming Mummies!
 You can find this pack of misfit mummies at the Amphitheatre.
 Jam out and dance to some classic Halloween tunes.